StarKRE22/Atomic/Docs/Entities/Behaviours/Manual.md

 | `LateTick`  | Updates after rendering (e.g., UI)                         |
 | `Dispose`   | Releasing entity resources when it is destroyed            |

-Each phase has a separate interface that handles the corresponding lifecycle stage of the entity.

 ---

 ## 🔍 API Reference

-For each event, there is a dedicated interface that represents that phase:
+Each phase has a separate interface that handles the corresponding lifecycle stage of the entity.

 - [IEntityBehaviour](IEntityBehaviour.md) <!-- + -->
 - [IEntityInit](IEntityInit.md) <!-- + -->